skulpt/skulpt/HACKING.md

 function.js if you want more explanation of how the builtin.func method works.

 Well, I think this should be enough to get you going.
-Its worth repeating, if you made it this far, don't forget to call `./skulpt.py docbi` or `./skulpt.py dist` after you make changes in your module, its easy to get into the mode of thinking that the new javascript is automatically loaded.
+It's worth repeating, if you made it this far, don't forget to call `./skulpt.py docbi` or `./skulpt.py dist` after you make changes in your module, it's easy to get into the mode of thinking that the new javascript is automatically loaded.
 But skulpt-stdlib.js is not automatically rebuilt!